Quick Start

 directory contains several variants ofmain.yml

-, each tailored for a different deployment scenario.
+, where we think of each as specifying a blueprint for a different configuration of Aether.
 The defaultmain.yml

-) supports the Quick Start deployment described in this section; we’ll substitute the other variants in later sections.File
+, except with non-default settings commented out) gives the blueprint for the Quick Start deployment described in this section.
+We'll substitute the other blueprints in later sections.File

 hosts.ini